User Behavior Analysis

 -

-Enter a name for the app type.
-This is the value for the app type label to be assigned to the load balancers for which the API discovery needs to be enabled.
+Namefor the app type.
+This is the value for the app type label to be assigned to the load balancers for which the API discovery needs to be enabled. -

 Optionally, select